-The Risk Manager will be contacted as soon as phone contact can be made whenever an injury or illness requires medical care or in any situation where an outside agency is contacted.
+Using the emergency contact list and procedures, the College will be contacted as soon as phone contact or text contact can be made whenever an injury or illness requires medical care or in any situation where an outside agency is contacted.
 The College will also be contacted whenever a situation occurs on a field course that might trigger a concerned call from a student to a parent and then from that parent to the college.